Sinkhole Patrol

 STOP THAT SPINNING ROBOT!
 Pounce on it before it falls into the sinkhole!
 Press the green button!

 Close call there.
 We wanted a rotating motor, and we got a rotating motor.
-But I don't know if it's rotating with enough power.
+But I don't know if it's rotating with enough speed.
 We're making a scrap fighting machine, not a microwave.
-It might get stuck on a random piece of scrap.

 Let's take a look at the code and see what's going on.
-That way we can figure out what to change to make the motor rotate with more power.
+That way we can figure out what to change to make the motor rotate with more speed.

 Here's the very first line.